 - AI-driven productivity increase would allow radiology teams to stay on top of reporting of the non-urgent scans, within the turnaround time targets.

-- AI features can be developed and tailored to maximise efficiency in processing screening scans.
+- AI features can maximise efficiency in processing screening scans.
 For example, Veye Reporting supports radiologists with the detailed reporting protocol.
 For a more in-depth look at AI for lung cancer screening, read Lizzie Barclay’s recent article.

 Within all use cases, AI can and should facilitate remote working patterns.
 One of the takeaways from the covid-19 crisis is that remote radiology allows for effective reporting while maintaining social distance; giving radiologists the option to work from home post-covid would increase flexibility in their workday.
 For AI solutions not to block remote work, they must fully integrate with the radiology workflow and system.
 It is why, now more than ever, AI medical imaging solutions should be agnostic to PACS.

 The reset button